 Your long-time friend and colleague Tony Di Francesco recalled a moment that he believed encapsulated your commitment to the rule of law and upholding its principles.
-The two of you were having lunch around the time you were embarking on a terrorism matter.
+The two of you were having lunch around the time you were embarking on prosecuting a terrorism matter.
 Your Honour had worked these matters from both sides through Commonwealth DPP briefs and as defence counsel.
 Your friend expressed some concern for your safety and security in taking on a case of this nature especially because at the time you had a young family.
 Your response to this well-intentioned caution was thoughtful but simple.
 “Society needs terror trials to be dealt with”, you said “If every lawyer is too scared these cases will not get done”.

-Your Honour’s commitment to taking the hard cases was recently seen in your defence of a young women on serious fraud allegations.
+Your Honour’s commitment to taking the hard cases was recently seen in your defence of a young women on serious fraud allegations, the hearing of which ran for almost 12 months.
 Despite your Honour’s best efforts at concentrating the trial to the central issues in disputes the trial length kept extending beyond the estimate perily(as said) close to and then beyond the Christmas break interrupting time with family and an overseas trip.
 Whilst other counsel in the matter took their leave and made submissions from the ski fields of Japan, your Honour stayed on committed to the defence of your client till the very end.
 Justice Paine, Appeal Justice on the Supreme Court emphasised the Court’s thanks for your Honour’s advocacy and efficiency in the running of a very complex trial.

 That is not to say that family and love for your family is not at the heart of everything you do.
 Your wife Kate says that no matter how much work you have on you always make sure to spend a great deal of time with her and your children.
-The two of you often remark that despite not having a sporty bone between you bizarrely your children are keen athletes.
+The two of you often remark that despite not having a sporty bone between you, bizarrely your children are keen athletes.
 Weekends are spent ferrying them to an array of sporting activities including soccer, cricket and acrobatics.
 In fact, your Honour’s ascension to the bench will not mark your first foray into adjudication as you have doubled with umpiring your son’s cricket matches.

 You have a soft heart for all animals as we have heard and it seems rescue is your favourite breed.
 Mr Di Francesco also describes your previous pet chickens who are treasured members of the family remaining part of the home even once they stop laying eggs.